javascript-tutorial/en.javascript.info/1-js/09-classes/01-class/article.md

 ## Not just a syntactic sugar

-Sometimes people say that `class` is a "syntactic sugar" (syntax that is designed to make things easier to read, but doesn't introduce anything new), because we could actually declare the same without `class` keyword at all:
+Sometimes people say that `class` is a "syntactic sugar" (syntax that is designed to make things easier to read, but doesn't introduce anything new), because we could actually declare the same thing without using the `class` keyword at all:

 ```js run
 // rewriting class User in pure functions